-There are 164 members of the World Trade Organization.
-That's 84 percent of the 196 countries in the world.
+There are 164 members of the World Trade Organization (WTO), accounting for the majority of the 195 in the world.
 They joined to enjoy the benefits of greater international trade conferred by the WTO.

 WTO Membership Benefits

 The WTO helps trade throughout the world flow smoothly through its trade agreements.
 Members of the WTO know what the rules are, and they understand the penalties for breaking the rules—which creates a safer trading arena for everyone.
 The WTO also provides its members with a fair method to resolve trade disputes; they don't have to resort to violence or war.
 How the WTO resolves trade disputes is important.
 It prevents trade protectionism, a practice that hinders economic growth.